bwsw/cloudstack-ui/docs/source/CSUI-LogView.rst

 - VM * - Allows selecting logs for a specific VM.
 Choose a VM you wish in the drop-down list.
 The list of available VMs is determined by the account(s) selected at the previous step, if you are an Administrator.
 If you are a user, you can see the machines belonging to your user only.

-- Log files * - Allows viewing logs by log files available for the selected VM.
+- Log file * - Allows viewing logs by a log file available for the selected VM.
 Choose a log file in the drop-down list.

 - Date - Allows selecting logs for a specific period.
 Click |date icon| and in the appeared calendar choose the start and end dates to see the logs for.
 By default, the system shows logs for the last day.